jsoref/pdns/docs/backends/ldap.rst

     associateddomain:1.0.1.10.in-addr.arpa

-To use this kind of record, add the dnsdomain2 schema to the configuration of ther LDAP server.
+To use this kind of record, add the dnsdomain2 schema to the configuration of the LDAP server.

 **CAUTION:** ``ldap-method=strict`` can not be used if zone transfers (AXFR) are needed to other name servers.
 Distributing zones can only be